sutr90/mc-theano-keras/README.md

 * On **doom** single epoch of mnist_cnn takes about 35s

 ## FAQ:
+Q:  Theano is not using GPU.

+A:  Check that you have correct setting in ```$HOME/.theanorc```.
+Be careful the ```$HOME``` directory is node dependent!
+You have different home on **doom**, on **gram** and so on.

 Q:  When importing theano it shows error - Cuda available but not used.
 Driver version not supported.

 A:  Check you have the latest Cuda module - atm 6.5
     Check that you are on supported node.
 Only doom and gram clusters work with this setup.

 Q:  When importing theano it shows error - libcuda_ndarray.so is not available.
 File not found.

 A:  Check that your compiledir_format and compiledir parameters are setup correctly.
 The reported compiledir has to have read & write permissions.
 The compiledir must not have special chars in it.
 If you keep default compiledir_format it can has colon (:) in the path which messes up the compiler.

 Q:  When importing keras python outputs lots of warnings about Runtime Api Version being different from Compile Api Version.

 A:  Make sure you are using Python 2.7.
 And that you are **not** using theano module available at Metacentrum.
 Their module is configured to use Python 2.6.

 Q:  PBS killed my job.

 A:  Create new job with more resources.
 The default 400mb of memory is usually too low.